Setting up your computers

 See "How can I adjust the speed of my campaign?" for more information about these numbers.

-These final numbers indicate how many busy signals, answering machines detected, no answer, operator intercepts, and faxes the dialer has called during this session.
+These final numbers indicate how many busy signals, answering machines detected, no answer, and operator intercepts the system has called during this session.

 The RED and GREEN icons indicated whether the campaign is currently STOPPED or STARTED.

-The lower half of the screen allows you to watch agent activity, showing the agents' current status, how long they have been in that status, and the total number of calls and contacts they have handled since they logged in most recently.
+The lower half of the screen allows you to watch agent activity, showing the agents' current status, how long they have been in that status, and the total number of calls and contacts they have handled today.
+You will only see information in the lower half of this screen when you have clicked on the campaign above to select it, and the campaign is started.

 About Answering Machine Detection